Chiang Mai 2025 | Your Essential Travel Guide

 By Bus

 Buses and VIP coaches also run daily from Bangkok and other cities, with a journey time of around 9–10 hours.
 This is a good option for travellers looking to save on accommodation with an overnight trip.
-We took this bus from Krabi in 2025 and used our favourite online booking service 12go.
+We took this bus from Krabi in 2025 and used our favourite online booking service 12Go for our bus from Bangkok to Chiang Mai.

 🧳 Key Things to Know about Chiang Mai Before You Explore